 There’s a lot of information your team need to know and they must be kept up to date.
 They need to be trained on a diverse set of topics, from customer service and policy and procedures, to brand awareness and product knowledge.

 For the time being face to face training is on hold.
 Teams need to access training courses anytime, anywhere.
 Whether you’re a manager on the shop floor, an Area Manager in the field or a remote worker from Head Office.

-The training platform needs to work for remote teams, across all devices, operating systems and modern browsers.
+The training platform needs to work for remote retail teams, across all devices, operating systems and modern browsers.